 Researchers provide a new understanding of serious health conditions

-Research was led by Robert Taylor, Professor of Mitochondrial Pathology, and the lead author of the paper, published in the New England Journal of Medicine, was Jack Collier, a PhD student at Newcastle University.
+The research was led by Robert Taylor, Professor of Mitochondrial Pathology, and the lead author of the paper, published in the New England Journal of Medicine, was Jack Collier, a PhD student at Newcastle University.

 The team, some of which are supported by the NIHR Newcastle Biomedical Research Centre (BRC) through the Neuromuscular Disease Theme, have worked with patients with neurological diseases who lack the critical cell process that help the body remove damaged cells (autophagy).